Wildlander-mod/Support/Docs/SSEFAQ.md

 ## Why does the NPC dialogue cut out when talking to Aela?

-Enhanced Skyrim Factions - The Companions Guild adds new conversation options to NPCs that aren’t voiced.
+Enhanced Skyrim Factions - The Companions Guild adds new conversation options to NPCs that aren't voiced.
 Other NPCs have the same behavior.

 ----------

 ## Why is everything so expensive in shops?

-You’re Naked - Put some clothes on ya filthy animal!
+You're Naked - Put some clothes on ya filthy animal!

 ----------

 ## My character's animations are stuck.

-This is a vanilla Skyrim bug, exacerbated by the scripted mods in Wildlander If jumping doesn’t fix the animation, try the following console commands:
+This is a vanilla Skyrim bug, exacerbated by the scripted mods in Wildlander If jumping doesn't fix the animation, try the following console commands:

 ```
 Pushactoraway 14 1